-However well-intentioned, programmes and services can inadvertently contribute to inequities.
+However well-intentioned, programs and services can inadvertently contribute to inequities.
 For example, a highly efficient check-distribution system may not mean much to people without bank accounts.
-Similarly, a programme requiring recipients to have fixed addresses is inevitably discriminatory toward groups disproportionately affected by housing insecurity.
+Similarly, a program requiring recipients to have fixed addresses is inevitably discriminatory toward groups disproportionately affected by housing insecurity.

-Programmes should be inclusive and equity-centred by design, focussing on processes and policies that reduce systemic barriers faced by marginalised and excluded groups.
+Programs should be inclusive and equity-centered by design, focusing on processes and policies that reduce systemic barriers faced by marginalized and excluded groups.
 As governments rethink how to provide their social safety nets, it is vital to support a framework that: